libscie/api/README.md

 Used to update an existing module.

 - metadata: object with updated or added values.
 The only required field is the `url` property, which is used to identify the module to update.

+### refreshDrive

+> _async_ `refreshDrive(key: string|buffer, opts: object)`

+Synchronize a hyperdrive with a module directory to ensure that the sdk is aware of the latest changes to files.
+Optionally accepts an opts object.
+These are passed to [dft](https://github.com/pfrazee/diff-file-tree).

 ### filter